 - A full handout pack that you can take home and share with your partner

 There are a maximum of 12 places to ensure that everyone has the chance to ask questions and receive personally tailored support.
 These workshops book up very quickly.
-Places will go on a strictly first come, first served basis, so if you would like a place, please book now using the link below.
+Places go on a strictly first come, first served basis.